keu/docs/astro/runtime-version-lifecycle-policy.md

 When the maintenance window for a given version of Runtime ends, the following is true:

 - The Astronomer Support team is not obligated to answer questions regarding an Airflow Deployment that is running that version.
 - New Deployments cannot be created on Astro with that version of Runtime.
-Unsupported versions will _not_ render as an option in the Deployment creation process from the Astro UI, API, or CLI.
+Unsupported versions will _not_ render as an option in the Deployment creation process from the Cloud UI, API, or CLI.
 - The latest version of the Astro CLI will show a warning if a user pushes a Docker image which specifies that version to Astro.
-- The Astro UI will show a warning if any of your Deployments are currently running that version.
+- The Cloud UI will show a warning if any of your Deployments are currently running that version.

 To ensure reliability, service will not be interrupted for Deployments running a version of Runtime that is no longer supported.
 Unsupported versions will also continue to be available for local development and testing via the Astro CLI.